 Founder and CEO

-Eva Prakash is a senior at BASIS Independent, Silicon Valley.
+Eva Prakash is a freshman at Stanford University and a Stanford AI4ALL 2016 alum.
 She founded GIRL 2.0 in order to empower girls to learn to code and become leaders in technology.
 Eva hopes to address the gender gap by getting girls excited about technology as early as possible and making them believe that computer science is no longer just a boys club.